matthewfeickert/reproducible-ml-workflows/learners/setup.md

 All data used in this lesson will either be downloaded from a long term archive as part of the lesson, or will be provided by the learners.

+## GitHub Repository Setup

+At the end of this lesson you will have created a personal GitHub repository that contains the information that you've learned.
+This gives you version controlled examples that you can take forward with you as references for your own projects.

+1. Create a [GitHub account](https://github.com/) if you don't have one yet.
+1. Navigate to your GitHub profile (https://github.com/<username>) and click the "+" icon in the upper right hand side to [create a new repository](https://github.com/new).
+1. Name the new repository "pixi-lesson", make it public, and give it a README and an [open source license](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) (e.g. MIT License).
+1. As GitHub requires two-factor authentication, it is highly recommended that you [generate an SSH key pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) specifically for GitHub, [add the generated SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), and then use your SSH keys to connect with GitHub.

 ## Software Setup

 This lesson will focus on using technology that allows for fully reproducible multi-platform software environments.